bw0rth/pync/docs/source/examples/remote-code-exec.rst

    | Also, please DO NOT use this functionality for evil purposes.

-The **-y** option allows you to execute a string of python code and have the python process' stdin/stdout/stderr be connected to the network socket.
+The **-y** option allows you to execute a string of python code and have the process' stdin/stdout/stderr be connected to the network socket.

-Any data coming in from the network will go to the python process' stdin and any data coming from the python process' stdout/stderr will go out to the network.
+Any data coming in from the network will go to the process' stdin and any data coming from the process' stdout/stderr will go out to the network.

 For example, we can create an interactive python interpreter shell to execute python code on a remote machine.